Maaveeran (1986 film): Release and reception

-Maaveeran was released on 1 November 1986, Diwali day, and faced heavy competition from Punnagai Mannan, Aruvadai Naal and Palaivana Rojakkal.
+Maaveeran was released on 1 November 1986, Diwali day, and clashed with Punnagai Mannan, Aruvadai Naal and Palaivana Rojakkal.
 The Indian Express wrote on 7 November 1986, "The film makes its way through sadism and violence, damning sentiment, religion and righteousness by its downright exploitativeness.
 Its corny cliches are almost sickening".
-Jayamanmadhan (a duo) of Kalki wrote that even though couple of songs are average, the cinematography was an consolation.
+Jayamanmadhan (a duo) of Kalki wrote that even though couple of songs are average, the cinematography was a consolation.
 The duo noted that despite using new techniques for fight scenes, because of a plot which confuses and goes around aimlessly, it has almost become like a vomit after delicious products and pouring so much of money.
 The film emerged a critical and commercial failure; according to Rajinikanth's biographer Naman Ramachandran, the combination of Punnagai Mannans director K. Balachander, lead actor Kamal Haasan, lead actress Revathi and the soundtrack by Ilaiyaraaja "proved too much for Maaveeran, and its audience was restricted to hard-core Rajinikanth fans".